Shubh-cloud634/Personalized-Financial-Advisory-System-/README.md

 You can use publicly available datasets from:

 * Kaggle (credit card transactions, loan prediction, etc.)
-* Financial APIs like Yahoo Finance
+* Financial APIs used Alpha Vantage

 ---